CoDaS-Lab/Contextual-Adversarial-Patches/README.md

 Tested with pytorch 1.1 and python 3.6 \
 An environment file has been provided.

+ZB: has to install tqdm in addition to environment.yml

 ## Dataset creation

 Download PASCAL VOC data.

+ZB: The host.robots.ox.ac.uk site will take a while to respond but there are alternative download sites as searched on google.
+All data will get extracted to VOCdevkit/
 ```
 wget http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar
 wget http://host.robots.ox.ac.uk/pascal/VOC/voc2007/VOCtrainval_06-Nov-2007.tar